ducktown/duckietown.org/classes/2017/17-ETHZ/index.md

 * Access to a laptop on which you can install a particular Linux distribution dedicated to the class.
 Virtual machines are unsupported (you will be on your own to debug problems related to the configuration.)
-* Ability to store somewhere (at home or somewhere of campus), and to bring regularly to the lab, a box, or "Duckiebox", of dimensions 30 cm &times; 30 cm &times; 60 cm.
+* Ability to store somewhere (at home or somewhere on campus), and to bring regularly to the lab, a box, or "Duckiebox", of dimensions 30 cm &times; 30 cm &times; 60 cm.
 This box has to be used to contain your Duckiebot and associate materials.

 <!-- <p class='under-construction'>
 We are finalizing the choice of distribution.